 You can’t drive a car without brake fluid because the fluid is what powers your brake system.
 The function of the brake fluid is to transfer hydraulic pressure from the pedal to the brake pad through the fluid line.
-So the absence of the brake fluid means the brake pad won’t respond when you move your pedal.
+So without brake fluid the brake pad won’t respond when you move your pedal.

 How Brake Fluid Works